aurixinino/aurixocd/AURIX_DEBUG_1/README.md

 <h3> What to do</h3>

 Download the sources and compile it by MS Visual Studio 2012 professional or higher.
 Or, just download the ZIP including the "Aurixocd.exe" (in the Release directory).
 You will experience a basic On Chip Debugger DOS application (command line only) for AURIX.
+Before please ansure to have DAS installed in your PC (see below).

 <h4>Syntax</h4>
-from DOS consolle or Window explorer start Aurixocd.exe without options.
+From DOS consolle or Window explorer start Aurixocd.exe without options.
 The debugger interactive interface will be started.

 <h3> DAS Installation Guideline </h3>
 Please be aware that you need to install DAS before being able to use the AURIX™ocd tool.
 Download it at https://www.infineon.com/DAS.